elliottsam/vault-config/README.md

 #### Template functions
 There are two template function available
 ##### Lookup
-This will use the variables loaded and interpolate them into a script e.g.
+This will first look for an environment variable, if that is not found, it will use variables loaded from vault-config.vars if found and interpolate them into a script

+e.g.
 ```hcl
 mount "app2" {